gaurangdhanani/CS-4348-P2/devlog.md

 I added basic 'Teller' and 'Customer' thread classes with unique IDs.
 In this initial version, one teller announces readiness, and a few customers enter the bank, pick an available teller, simulate a brief interaction, and leave.
 The program ran successfully, confirming that the basic thread creation and synchronization logic works as expected.
 I am done with the first session.

+# Apr 13 11:35am

+For the next session, I'll implement the full transaction flow between customers and tellers with proper synchronization and logging.
+Customers will randomly choose deposit or withdrawal, and tellers will handle the request, accessing the manager (for withdrawals) and the safe with delays.
+I'll use semaphores or blocking queues to coordinate steps like asking for the transaction, performing it, and signaling completion.
+All actions, especially waits and resource access, will be logged using the required format to match the project's output rules.